QuantEcon/lecture-source-py/source/rst/permanent_income_dles.rst

 This condition suffices to rule out Ponzi schemes.

-(We impose this condition to rule out a borrow-more-and-more plan that would allow the household to enjoy bliss consumption forever).
+(We impose this condition to rule out a borrow-more-and-more plan that would allow the household to enjoy bliss consumption forever)

 The state vector confronting the household at :math:`t` is